ValentinFunk/Pointshop2/README.md

 # Installation and Setup
 Installing the script is very simple.
 To keep all information in one place please refer to [the official documentation](http://pointshop2.kamshak.com/en/latest/installation.html) for setup and usage instructions.

+## Credits

+Pointshop 2 wouldn't be possible without the help of many people.
+Thanks go to:
+- The CyberGmod community, especially Dazzaoh, STEEZE, Phoenixf129 and Reuben.
+Thank you for hosting the test server and the help with testing and developing the script.
+Special thanks for the generous donation of the PAC items included.
+- NiandraLades for pointshop 2 exclusive trails and allowing the inclusion of her numerous trail Packs and her kind help with writing documentation.
+- !cake for his remarkable work with GLib, a technical tool that is used throughout the script and makes it possible to handle large amounts of data very efficiently.
+- MDave for his help on complex questions, especially on topics such as stencils.
+- adamburton aka _Undefined for the original pointshop script
+- CapsAdmin for PAC3, which is used to provide the advanced hat/accessory positioning editor and the rendering of advanced items, as well as ludata
+- Vercas for vON, the flexible lua serializer
+- Lexic for the creation of the lua Promises system used throughout the script to provide non-blocking, blazing fast mysql queries

+- To the server/community owners for sharing their experience with pointshop and giving great input on how to improve:
+ - TODO: List them here